-We want to be able to serve residents and visitors with travel information and planning services.
-Part of that is being where the pedestrian traffic is.
-In comparably sized communities, 78 per cent of North American Visitor Centres have moved off highways and into high volume pedestrian areas.
-More than 440,000 people use the boardwalk in front of the proposed visitor Centre – that’s over 1,200 people per day on average.
+In order to best serve residents and visitors with travel information and planning services, a visitor centre needs to be where the pedestrian traffic is.
+In comparably sized communities, 78 per cent of North American visitor centres have moved off highways and into high volume pedestrian areas.
+More than 440,000 people use the boardwalk in front of the proposed visitor centre – that’s over 1,200 people per day on average.

-It’s interesting to note that the proposed site was Kelowna’s original “point of welcome” as an historic ferry dock and it will once again be used to welcome visitors to Kelowna.
+The new visitor centre will be located at Kelowna’s original point of welcome, an historic ferry dock, and will once again be used to welcome visitors to our community.